-Built around 1847, known as Ashfield House.
-First appears in Electoral Roll for Sherburn in 1848 owner Mr Joseph Clarke Attorney at Law.
+Built around 1847, known as Ashfield House, it first appears in the Electoral Roll for Sherburn in 1848, owner Mr Joseph Clarke, Attorney at Law.
 Joseph Clarke was born 27th August 1794 in Barnsley.
-Father was Jonas Attorney at Law and Elizabeth Ann.
-In 1857 Joseph donated £500 with other notable persons of the village for the restoration of the church.
+His father was Jonas, Attorney at Law, and Elizabeth Ann.
+In 1857 Joseph donated £500 along with other notable persons of the village for the restoration of the church.
 He married twice, firstly Mary and then Jane Joanne thirty years his junior.
 He died on 24th August 1872 with no issue.
 His wife moved to Scarborough.
-Name change from Ashfield House to Eversley Garth appeared in the will of Joseph Clarke in 1872.
+The name change from Ashfield House to Eversley Garth appeared in the will of Joseph Clarke in 1872.

 In April 1873, the Leeds Times Article read Mr William Day, colliery proprietor of Barnsley has just spent £9,200 to purchase Eversley Garth Estate in Sherburn in Elmet.
 According to the report in the newspaper these were bad times for colliery proprietors as the men will not work.
 William Day was baptised 8th December 1822 at Shafton Felkirk and died at Eversley Garth on 17th June 1883.
 On 1881 census he is married with two daughters and three servants living at Eversley Garth and described as Coal Owner and Land Proprietor.
 In 1875 he paid for a new treble bell in the Church with an inscription “The Lord to Praise my voice I will raise.”
 In his will he left £2,544 0s 10d.
 He was married at Silkstone, and the father of the previous owner had properties in Silkstone.
 Did they know each other?